How the Fed Rate Cuts Impact Your Finances

 Traditional Savings Account

 Banks that offer traditional savings accounts typically don't offer much higher rates when the Fed rate is high.
-As a result, your rate likely won't go down by much if the FOMC continues to cut rates.
+As a result, your rate likely won't go down by much if the Fed continues to cut rates.
+The average yield on a traditional savings account is 0.32%, according to Experian data as of October 2025.

 High-Yield Savings Account